mariozelaschi/PI-Pwn/README.md

 For GoldHEN payloads:

+1. Download the latest `goldhen.bin` from the official source: [https://ko-fi.com/sistro](https://ko-fi.com/sistro)
-1. Place the `goldhen.bin` file on the root of a USB drive
+2. Place the `goldhen.bin` file on the root of a USB drive
-2. Insert the USB drive into your PS4
+3. Insert the USB drive into your PS4
-3. Run the exploit
+4. Run the exploit
-4. GoldHEN will be copied to the console's internal HDD after the first successful load
+5. GoldHEN will be copied to the console's internal HDD after the first successful load
-5. The USB drive is no longer required for subsequent boots
+6. The USB drive is no longer required for subsequent boots
-6. To update GoldHEN, repeat the process with the new version
+7. To update GoldHEN, repeat the process with the new version

+**Note**: Always download GoldHEN from SiSTR0's official Ko-fi page to ensure you have the authentic, latest version.

 ## Usage